openshift/enhancements/enhancements/arbiter-clusters.md

 preventing a node from containing roles that use the prefix `node-role.kubernetes.io`.
 We will need modify [well_known_openshift_labels.go](https://github.com/openshift/kubernetes/blob/master/staging/src/k8s.io/kubelet/pkg/apis/well_known_openshift_labels.go) to include the new `node-role.kubernetes.io/arbiter`.
-This will be an upstream carry patch for this file, and from what we could identify this was the only needed spot to modify in the openshift/kubernetes code.
+This will be a downstream carry patch for this file, and from what we could identify this was the only needed spot to modify in the openshift/kubernetes code.